 Do you expect equities to rise in the near future, or do you believe a bear market is lurking on the horizon?
 What asset allocation strategies can you use during different market cycles?

-During a bear market, using your analysis of macroeconomic data and market drivers (political, economic and sentiment) may help you make tactical asset allocation decisions to preserve more of your portfolio during a major downturn.
+During a bear market, using your analysis of macroeconomic data and market drivers (political, economic and sentiment) may help you make top-down, tactical asset allocation decisions to guide your investment portfolio through a major downturn.
 But, herein lies a critical caveat: When considering allocation strategies, remember that investment returns have more to do with time in the market than with timing the market.
 For this reason, having a professional money manager or adviser can help investors avoid making critical investing mistakes.